Rohan-Salunkhe1/KPMG-Job-SIM/README.md

 ...

-## Data
-Briefly describe the dataset used in the simulation.
-Include any important details about the data, such as the source and format.

 ## Solutions
 Provide links or explanations for each of your solutions.
 Include code snippets, visualizations, or any other relevant details.

 * Task 1 - Performed the analysis of the data quality and found the following issues.

-* Task 2 - Analysed the cleaned data on set parameters and presented the findings.
+* Task 2 - Analysed the cleaned data on set parameters and presented the findings(KPMG PPT.pdf).

 * Task 3 - Shared the finding as visualization in tableau.
 ...